sonersteiner/NumericalHUB/README.md

 # NumericalHUB
 Set of modern Fortran numerical libraries covering:  zeroes of Systems of Equations,  Lagrange Interpolation, Finite Differences,  Cauchy Problems,  Boundary Value Problems, and  Initial Boundary Value  Problems.

-Book : NumericalHUB_0223.pdf in this repository.
+Book : NumericalHUB.pdf (inside Simulation.rar) in this repository.
 Also in amazon.es

 1) unzip NumericalHUB.zip in any folder.
 2) unzip Simulation.rar